validatedpatterns/rag-llm-gitops/README.md

 ## Introduction

-This deployment is based on `validated pattern framework` that uses GitOps to easily provision all operators and apps.
+This deployment is based on the `validated pattern framework`, using GitOps for seamless provisioning of all operators and applications.
+It deploys a Chatbot application that harnesses the power of Large Language Models (LLMs) combined with the Retrieval-Augmented Generation (RAG) framework.

-It deploys a Chatbot application that leverages the power of Large Language Models (LLMs) in conjunction with the Retrieval-Augmented Generation (RAG) framework and using the EDB Postgres for Kubernetes operator(default) or REDIS to store embeddings of Red Hat products while running on Red Hat OpenShift to generate a project proposal for a given Red Hat product.
+The application uses either the [EDB Postgres for Kubernetes operator](https://catalog.redhat.com/software/container-stacks/detail/5fb41c88abd2a6f7dbe1b37b)
+(default) or Redis to store embeddings of Red Hat products, running on Red Hat OpenShift to generate project proposals for specific Red Hat products.

 ## Pre-requisites